SohanChy/Simple-Laravel-REST-API-Boilerplate-With-Multi-Role-and-JWT/readme.md

+# This is severely outdated, use at own risk.

 ## Simple Laravel REST API Boilerplate With Multi Role and JWT

 This is a **simple** beginner friendly boilerplate for kick-starting your next REST Api.